-Name five protein types and briefly describe their functions.
+Name 8 protein types and briefly describe their functions.

 7. Nucleic Acids What are the building blocks of nucleic acids?
+Draw it below

 Why is it (in DNA) that A MUST always pair with T, and G always pairs with C?